weekly Rworld news

 I can be a broken record.
 [What a funny metaphor today!]
 I have discussed before in a blog that I struggle with lists.
 What does it mean to make a plan & not follow it?
 That's a big question for my life.

 I went to college, didn't finish.
 What was my plan?
 My only plan was to get out of my home & my hometown.
 So once I did that much I ran out of momentum.
-That's incomplete.
-It could be expanded with a giant blank:

 I have preferred abstract imagery over words for expressing my thoughts because writing feels finite & imagery feels infinite.